 Super Bowl LI 2016: New England Patriots

 Justin Coleman, CB When the Patriots put on these rings for the first time, they started high-fiving, which became fist-bumps.
 Then Coleman heard the clink.
-Later that night, when he started looking at his name and number on the ring and stared at every diamond, he noticed something was off.
+Later that night, when he started looking at his name and number on the ring along with staring at every diamond he noticed something was off.
 That clink?
-It was really his brand-new ring getting chipped.
+It was really his brand new ring getting chipped.
 "I figured out that diamonds chipped diamonds easily," said Coleman, who had the ring repaired.
 "It's just everything else that don't chip diamonds that easily.
 But other diamonds do.
 I'll never fist-pound anyone else with that ring."

 Super Bowl LII 2017: Philadelphia Eagles

-Jon Dorenbos, LS Traded before the 2017 season, Dorenbos had been the Eagles' longest-tenured player and a favorite in the organization.
-A subsequent medical exam revealed Dorenbos had an aortic aneurysm that required heart surgery and ultimately ended his career.
-Eagles owner Jeffrey Lurie invited Dorenbos into the locker room following the Super Bowl LII win and later gave him a ring.
+Jon Dorenbos, LS Traded prior to the start of the 2017 season, Dorenbos had been the Eagles' longest-tenured player and a favorite in the organization.
+A subsequent medical exam revealed Dorenbos had an aortic aneurysm which required heart surgery and ultimately ended his career.
+Eagles owner Jeffrey Lurie included Dorenbos in the Super Bowl LII by inviting him to be in the locker room following win and giving him a ring.
 "What he did for this community here in Philadelphia, how he represented himself here, even the time we were competing; just such a great mentor," said long snapper Rick Lovato, who succeeded Dorenbos in Philly.
 "He definitely deserved it, especially after everything that has happened to him, his heart condition.
 It's crazy everything that happened and we're just thankful that he's alive and that he could be around for that Super Bowl."

 Super Bowl LIII 2018: New England Patriots